tmilne5/Trust-the-Critics/README.md

 # Trust-the-Critics
 PyTorch implementation of the TTC algorithm.
 Currently in development.

-Who's who and what's waht
+Who's who and what's what

 WGAN MISALIGNMENTS
 recap of this experiment and explanation of how to run it